ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/clustering/cluster-transactions.markdown

 {PANEL: Cluster Transactions Properties}

-The Cluster transaction feature enables RavneDB to perform consistent cluster-wide ACID transactions.
+The Cluster transaction feature enables RavenDB to perform consistent cluster-wide ACID transactions.
 It can be composed of two optional parts:

 1. [Compare Exchange](../../client-api/operations/compare-exchange/overview) values, which will be validated and executed by the cluster.
    {INFO: }
    Compare exchange key/value pairs can be created and managed explicitly in your code.
    Starting from RavenDB 5.2, they can also be created and managed automatically by RavenDB.
-   Compare exchange entries that are automatically administered by RavenDB are called **Atomic Guards**, read more about them [here](../../client-api/session/cluster-transaction/atomic-guards).
+   Compare exchange entries that are automatically administered by RavenDB are called **Atomic Guards**,
+   read more about them [here](../../client-api/session/cluster-transaction/atomic-guards).
    {INFO/}
 2. Store/Delete operations on documents, which are executed by the database nodes after the transaction has been accepted.

 **Atomicity**
 After having a quorum for the cluster transaction request by raft and a successful concurrency check of the compare exchange values, the transaction is guaranteed to be executed.
 Failure during the quorum or the concurrency check will roll back the entire session transaction,
 while failure during the commit of the documents will halt any further cluster transactions execution on the database until that failure is remedied (failure mode for the documents commits are described later [here](../../server/clustering/cluster-transactions#failure-modes-in-cluster-wide-transactions)).

 **Consistency**
-Is guaranteed on the requested node.
+Consistency is guaranteed on the requested node.
 The node will complete the request only when the transaction is completed and the documents are persisted on the node.
 The response to the client will contain the cluster transaction [Raft Index](../../server/clustering/rachis/consensus-operations#raft-index).
 It will be added to any future requests in order to ensure that the node has committed that transaction before serving the client.